GuillermoMCasanova/NumericalMethods/README.md

-# NumericalMethods
+# Numerical Methods 🏫🤓

-Solution to some exercise from Numerical Methods class.
+This repository contains the solution to some exercise from Numerical methods class using Matlab.

+# Files
+Homework 01: Basic Algorithms